Qian Xuesen: Early life and education

-Qian was born in Shanghai International Settlement, with ancestral roots in Lin'an, Hangzhou, in 1911.
-He graduated from The High School Affiliated to Beijing Normal University, with Lu Shijia as classmate, and attended National Chiao Tung University (now Shanghai Jiaotong University) in 1934.
-There, he received a bachelor's degree in mechanical engineering with an emphasis on railroad administration.
+Qian was born in the Shanghai International Settlement, with ancestral roots in Lin'an, Hangzhou, in 1911.
+His parents were Qian Junfu and Zhang Lanjuan.
+He graduated from the High School Affiliated to Beijing Normal University, and attended Shanghai Jiaotong University.
+There, he received a bachelor's degree in mechanical engineering with an emphasis on railroad administration in 1934.
 He interned at Nanchang Air Force Base.

-In August 1935, Qian left mainland China on a Boxer Indemnity Scholarship to study mechanical engineering at the Massachusetts Institute of Technology (MIT), where he received a Master of Science in aeronautical engineering after one year, in 1936.
+After graduating from college, Qian was admitted to the Boxer Indemnity Scholarship program, enabling him to study in the United States.
+He left China in August 1935, and went to the Massachusetts Institute of Technology (MIT) for a master's program in mechanical engineering.
+He received a Master of Science in aeronautical engineering from MIT on December 18, 1936.
+His master's thesis was titled Study of the turbulent boundary layer.

-While at MIT, he was called Hsue-Shen Tsien.
-He was influenced by the methods of American engineering education, especially its focus on experimentation.
-This was in contrast to the contemporary approach practiced by many Chinese scientists, which emphasized theoretical elements rather than "hands-on" experience.
-Tsien's experiments included plotting of pitot pressures using mercury-filled manometers.
+While at MIT, Qian was influenced by the methods of American engineering education, especially its focus on experimentation.
+This was in contrast to the contemporary approach practiced by many Chinese scientists, which emphasized theoretical elements rather than direct experience.
+Qian's experiments included plotting of pitot pressures using mercury-filled manometers.

 Theodore von Kármán, Qian's doctoral advisor, described their first meeting:

 Kármán made his home a social scene for the aerodynamicists of Pasadena, and Qian was drawn in: "Tsien enjoyed visiting my home, and my sister took to him because of his interesting ideas and straightforward manner."

 Shortly after arriving at the California Institute of Technology in 1936, Qian became fascinated with the rocketry ideas of Frank Malina, other students of von Kármán, and their associates, including Jack Parsons.
 Along with his fellow students, he was involved in rocket-related experiments at the Guggenheim Aeronautical Laboratory at Caltech.
-Around the university, the dangerous and explosive nature of their work earned them the nickname "Suicide Squad."
-Qian received a Doctor of Philosophy in aeronautics from Caltech in 1939.
+Around the university, the dangerous and explosive nature of their work earned them the nickname "Suicide Squad".
+Qian received a Doctor of Philosophy magna cum laude in aeronautics and mathematics from Caltech on June 9, 1939.
+His doctoral dissertation was titled Problems in motion of compressible fluids and reaction propulsion.

 Career in the United States

-During the Second World War, Qian worked in the Manhattan Project, which led to America successfully developing the first atomic bomb.
-In 1943, Qian and two other members of their rocketry group drafted the first document to use the name Jet Propulsion Laboratory (JPL), originally a proposal to the Army for developing missiles in response to Germany's V-2 rocket.
-This led to Private A, which flew in 1944, and later, the Corporal, the WAC Corporal, and other designs.
+In 1943, Qian and two other members of their rocketry group drafted the first document to use the name Jet Propulsion Laboratory.
+In response to the German V-1 cruise missile and V-2 rocket, he and other important US scientists developed a variety of highly effective missiles that were vital in the closing stages of World War II.

 In 1945, as an Army colonel with a security clearance, Qian was sent to Germany to investigate laboratories and question German scientists, including Wernher von Braun, and "to recruit German scientists for the American missile program".

 Von Kármán wrote of Qian, "At the age of 36, he was an undisputed genius whose work was providing an enormous impetus to advances in high-speed aerodynamics and jet propulsion."
 During this time, he worked on designing an intercontinental space plane, which would later inspire the X-20 Dyna-Soar, a precursor to the American Space Shuttle.